-Amenity: A building, object, area or landscape feature that provides value, pleasure, or convenience. makes an aesthetic contribution to the environment, rather than one that is purely utilitarian.
+Amenity: A building, object, area or landscape feature that makes an aesthetic contribution to the environment, rather than one that is purely utilitarian.

 American with Disabilities Act (ADA): Public Law 101-336, prohibits discrimination against people with disabilities.
-The ADA focuses on removing barriers that deny individuals an equal opportunity to have access to jobs, public accommodations, government services, public transportation, and telecommunications.
+The ADA focuses on removing barriers that deny individuals an equal opportunity to have access to jobs, public accommodations, government services, public transportation and telecommunications.

 Annexation: The legal method of attaching an area into an area controlled by another form of government.
-Adding real property to the boundaries of an incorporated municipality, with such addition making such real property in every way a part of the municipality.